plone/training/deployment/customization.rst

 Common Customization Points
 ===========================

-Let's review the settings that are very commonly changed.
+Let's review the settings that are commonly changed.

 Plone Setup
 -----------